-In addition to the financial losses you have likely faced, you can also be compensated for non-economic damages of mental and physical distress known as pain and suffering.
-Some types of pain and suffering in truck accidents may include:
+In addition to the financial losses you have likely faced, you can also get compensated for non-economic damages or the intangible losses you suffered.
+Some types of non-economic damages in truck accidents may include:

-- Injuries that are painful to treat: For example, the treatment for severe burn injuries can be excruciating.
+- Pain and suffering: For example, the treatment for severe burn injuries can be excruciating.

-- Emotional pain after suffering an injury: A permanent, debilitating injury that prevents the victim from participating in active hobbies can cause emotional suffering.
+- Emotional anguish after suffering an injury: A permanent, debilitating injury that prevents the victim from participating in active hobbies can cause emotional suffering.